ftps-lj/ftps-logger-ngx/projects/ftps-logger-ngx/README.md

 # FtpsLoggerNgx

+Angular service for generating clean and colorful log messages to the console with level and module-specific control.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

 ## Code scaffolding

 Run `ng generate component component-name --project ftps-logger-ngx` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project ftps-logger-ngx`.

 > Note: Don't forget to add `--project ftps-logger-ngx` or else it will be added to the default project in your `angular.json` file.

 ## Build